TrustMadade/trustmadade.github.io/Projects/immigration-pathways.md

 permalink: /projects/immigration-pathways/
 ---

-# 🌐 Immigration Pathways – SEO Technical Setup
+# Immigration Pathways – SEO Technical Setup

-## 🎯 Project Overview
+## Project Overview

-This project was a team-led initiative under **MIMA Team 6** for a startup called **Immigration Pathways**, a new AI-powered immigration service founded in Silicon Valley.
+This project was a team-led initiative under MIMA Team 6 for a startup called **Immigration Pathways**, a new AI-powered immigration service founded in Silicon Valley.
 Our objective was to design and present a comprehensive SEO and technical marketing strategy to launch and scale the startup’s online visibility.

 ---

-## 🛠️ My Role & Contributions
+## My Role and Contributions

-As part of the team, I contributed to the **technical SEO audit**, **competitive benchmarking**, and helped define our **backlink and content strategy**.
+As part of the team, I contributed to the technical SEO audit, competitive benchmarking, and helped define our backlink and content strategy.
 I also collaborated on the presentation and marketing recommendations using tools like **SEMrush**, **Google Search Console**, and **keyword planners**.

 ---

-## 📈 What We Delivered
+## What We Delivered

-- ✅ Performed a detailed **SEO Audit** (site health, meta structure, internal linking, toxic backlinks)
+- Performed a detailed SEO Audit (site health, meta structure, internal linking, toxic backlinks)
-- ✅ Built a **backlink audit** with improvement opportunities and domain authority comparison
+- Built a backlink audit with improvement opportunities and domain authority comparison
-- ✅ Identified and evaluated **high-impact influencers** by platform engagement
+- Identified and evaluated high-impact influencers by platform engagement
-- ✅ Developed a **keyword map**, including long-tail and branded terms
+- Developed a keyword map, including long-tail and branded terms
-- ✅ Outlined **Google Analytics & Search Console setup** milestones
+- Outlined Google Analytics and Search Console setup milestones
-- ✅ Mapped out a **quarterly growth strategy** to support authority-building and organic ranking
+- Mapped out a quarterly growth strategy to support authority-building and organic ranking

 ---

-## 💡 Key Insights
+## Key Insights

-- A new domain must balance **technical optimization** and **content authority**
+- A new domain must balance technical optimization and content authority
 - High engagement on platforms like TikTok and YouTube can drive trust and visibility
 - Managing backlink health (removal, disavow, ratio of follow links) is critical for long-term SEO

 ---

-## 🧠 Skills Demonstrated
+## Skills Demonstrated

-- Technical SEO & site health auditing
+- Technical SEO and site health auditing
 - Strategic marketing planning
 - Competitor analysis
 - Google tools setup (Search Console, Analytics)